ed-barberis/devops-2.0/CENTOS_VM_BUILD_INSTRUCTIONS.md

     The build will __fail__ if they are not set.

-    The Enterprise Controller admin user and database passwords may also be provided, but are optional.
+    The Enterprise Console admin user and database passwords may also be provided, but are optional.
 The default passwords are '`welcome1`'.

     ```